Hit and Run Laws

 Depending on the state/location you are in, you may be liable even if you were not the one who caused the accident.
 In some states it doesn’t matter if the accident was on a public highway/road or just a parking lot, the same classification applies.

-What Should You Do if you are Involved in an Accident?
+What Should You Do if You Are Involved in an Accident?

-If you are involved in an accident, you must first make sure no one is injured.
-If there is an injury, call the Emergency Medical Service (EMS) and do what you can to assist the injured person(s) if necessary.
+- Scenario 1: If there is an injury, call the Emergency Medical Service (EMS) and do what you can to assist the injured person(s) if necessary.
 You will also need to call law enforcement right away.

-If there are no injuries, exchange contact information and identification.
+- Scenario 2: If there are no injuries, exchange contact information and identification.

-If you have an accident involving a parked car, obtain the license plate number and leave a note for the driver with identifying information.
+- Scenario 3: If you have an accident involving a parked car, obtain the license plate number and leave a note for the driver with identifying information.

-What Happens if you Leave the Scene?
+What Happens if You Leave the Scene in North Carolina?

 Since a hit and run is a crime, there are almost always penalties for your actions.
 Depending on the nature and severity of the accident (injuries, damages, fault) you may face criminal penalties, administrative penalties and/or civil penalties.